ssfsx17/ffpnp/Jobs/JobDetails/Gunner.md

 ### Gunplay T8

 Table-Turner (8 MP) (single) - Attack, and the target's Defense is added to the damage rather than decreasing it.
-This counts as a Death status attempt, if the target has increased resistance to such.
+Adding the target's Defense to the damage counts as a Death status attempt, if the target has increased resistance to such.

 ### Gunplay T9